tradingview-pine-seeds/docs/faq.md

 #### Q: How often do I update data from the source?

-__A:__ TradingView allows you to watch and analyse the data for any period.
+__A:__ TradingView allows you to watch and analyze the data for any period.
 If data is not updated, it is no longer useful.
 If your files have not been updated for three months, the source will be disabled.